How to Apply for a Building Permit in France

 Submitting your Request

 The building permit application must be submitted to the town hall of the commune where the property is located.
 You can also send it by registered letter with proof of receipt (this is called a ‘Lettre Recommandée avec Avis de Reception).
-The town hall will issue you with a receipt confirming the submission date and registration number.
+The town hall will issue you a receipt confirming the submission date and registration number.

 In the month following the submission of your file, the town hall/mairie can also send you a letter: